sivakumars/cryptocurrency/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

-# How to RUN if you are from assessment team of Geektrust
+# How to RUN the application

   - unzip the file and cd into the project folder
   - run `npm install`